alansobchacki/odin-ruby-caesar-cipher/README.md

 About
 -----

 This project was completed as part of [The Odin Project](https://www.theodinproject.com/) [Ruby](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) curriculum.
-It is the second project required for completion of the Ruby Course [1/12].
+It is the first project required for completion of the Ruby Course [1/12].

 These were the project requirements: